Jurassic World: The Experience, NEON at Battersea Power Station, 2025

 Advertising

 The only half-term holiday where you can reasonably expect nice weather, May half-term is a last minute practice session before the beast that is the six-week school summer holidays.
-The (hopeful) nice weather is a big deal: ‘go to the park’ or ‘day-trip to the seaside’ are viable options now when they most certainly aren’t in mid-February or late October.
-However, there are still many, many fun things to indoors in London itself for kids of all ages.
+Now the holiday is actually upon us, the general weather forecast would seem to be ‘rain for six days then nice on the last weekend’.
+So it could be worse: ‘go to the park’ or ‘day-trip to the seaside’ are viable options now when they most certainly aren’t in the mid-February or late October holidays.
+However, even as it drizzles there are still many, many fun things to indoors in London itself for kids of all ages.

 My name is Andrzej and I’m Time Out’s lead kids’ writer, and here’s my pick of the best things to do this May half-term.
 As ever, the idea with this list is to highlight the best new, returning or last chance to see shows; London also has plenty of evergreen fun for children of all ages, quite a lot of which you can find in out list of the 50 best things to do with kids in London.